When can I get a tattoo?

 Law enforcement is also regulating tattoos on police officers while on duty.
 For example, the city of Chandler, Arizona put new rules into effect in 2014 prohibiting any visible tattoo from showing.
 Long sleeves or band-aids must be worn to cover visible tats.

 Once you become an adult, you can decide how to express and present yourself to others.
 Think it through before you act.
 Although laser treatment is available to remove the ink from a tattoo, the skin area is never 100 percent restored to its original state.
 Branding is even more difficult, if not impossible, to erase.
 Keep in mind that many employers, including national franchises, won′t hire people who have visible markings.
 So before you tattoo or brand your fingers, hands, arms, or face, talk with some friends or adults who have had the experience.
 Contact the local job bank or a work placement counselor at school to find outwhat personal adornments are acceptable in your area.

 On the lighter side:

 Mary Wohlford is a retired nurse with an unusual tattoo.
-She doesn’t believe in lawyers so she had “Do Not Resuscitate” written across her chest.
+She doesn’t believe in lawyers so she had “Do Not Resuscitate” written across her chest instead of completing a legal form to accomplish the same thing.
 Mary lives in Iowa and was 80-years-old when this was done in 2006.

 The Melt Bar & Grilled in Lakewood, Ohio, offers a 25% lifetime discount to anyone with a tattoo of a grilled sandwich.
 If that isn’t reason enough to get tatted, nothing is!